How to Format Your Emails With Examples & Best Practices

 • Keep the recipient and intent of your email in mind while writing email subject lines.

+A salutation in an email is a greeting that addresses the recipient.
+It typically appears at the beginning of the message and sets the tone for the communication.
 Always begin your email with a greeting or salutation.
-It sets the tone of your email.
-Of course, greeting will differ depending on the email you send and your relationship with the recipient.
+Of course, greetings will differ depending on the type of email you send and your relationship with the recipient.

 For instance, if you are sending a professional email and don't know the recipient that well, it is good to have a format like this: